-Ask any codger hunched over at your local RSL nursing a schooey of Toohey’s Old and they’ll tell you the exact same thing — the NRL simply isn’t what it used to be.
+Ask any codger hunched over at your local RSL nursing a schooey of Toohey’s and they’ll tell you the exact same thing: the NRL simply isn’t what it used to be.
 At least not in the sense of 90s-style belligerence and on-field aggression.
 Not that we’re exactly promoting unnecessary violence or anything, but you know…

 Johns famously threw hands with Queensland’s Jamie Goddard, only to be knocked down in spectacular fashion.
 To his credit, Johns didn’t just stay down and take it.
-But to Goddard’s credit, he teed off like there was no tomorrow, beating the shit out of Johns without any substantial contest.
-So when you really think about it, yes, Johns’ poor stand-up game meant he essentially did just stand there taking his lumps.
+But to Goddard’s credit, he teed off like there was no tomorrow, beating the shit out of Johns without any notable physical response.
 Twenty-seven stitches were required for that hiding shortly thereafter.

 You can review the full brawl in the video linked below (the ‘cattledog’ call occurs around 2:06).